 It is eminently possible that android:filterTouchesWhenObscured is not sufficient security, despite Google's claim.
-In that case, developers may be able to help inform the public about the dangers of applications that request the SYSTEM_ALERT_WINDOW permission.
+Since Google seems to have changed their mind, eliminating tapjacking in Android 4.0.3, it would appear that Google thinks that Google's original solution was insufficient.
+In that case, developers may be able to help inform the public about the dangers of applications that request the SYSTEM\ALERT\WINDOW permission.